MonkeysCloud/MonkeysLegion-Stripe/README.md

 First-class Stripe integration package for the MonkeysLegion PHP framework, providing PSR-compliant HTTP clients and service container integration.

+## Documentation
+All usage, configuration, and API references can be found in the [official Monkeys Legion Stripe package documentation](https://monkeyslegion.com/docs/packages/stripe).

 ## 🚀 Quick Start

 ```bash